-It’s pretty essential to keep bedroom clean and tidy not only for a relaxing sleep but also for killer looks that impress anyone.
+It’s pretty essential to keep the bedroom clean and tidy not only for a relaxing sleep but also for killer looks that impress anyone.
 Don’t make it a storeroom; keep things that you require at night.

 Make your bed every day and wash bedding once every two weeks.
-Fold and put away clean clothes, pillow covers and throws.
+Fold and put away clean clothes, pillow covers, and throws.
 Also, make sure to deep clean your bedroom once a month.

-Open windows and air vents for some time to let in fresh air that will help minimize moisture and dry areas of the up floor and walls faster.
+Open windows and air vents for some time to let in the fresh air that will help minimize moisture and dry areas of the up floor and walls faster.
 Install ample towel bars and hooks to keep clothes and other essentials.

 You can also follow these tips to clean marble tiles and grout easily.

-7. Keep Your Yard in Shape
+7. Keep your yard in shape

 Grooming plants in your garden is an important part of maintaining cleanliness at home.
 You need to prune plants to prevent them from overgrowing.

 Also, make sure you don’t have a vessel or broken pot filled with dirty/rainwater lying in the garden or backyard as standing water is a breeding ground for mosquitoes or other creepy insects.

-It is important to keep air vents and ducts free of dust and other debris to facilitate proper ventilation and functioning of an AC unit in the house.
+It is important to keep air vents and ducts free of dust and other debris to facilitate the proper ventilation and functioning of an AC unit in the house.

 Hence, air duct cleaning is important to curb indoor air pollutants, mold growth, and insect infestation.

-9. Invest in a Quality Air Purifier
+9. Invest in a quality air purifier

 You cannot control air pollution outside your house but you can definitely maintain the indoor air quality using an air purifier.
-A good quality air purifier helps keep air quality within the house good and eliminate harmful gases and pollutants present in indoor air.
+A good quality air purifier helps keep air quality within the house good and eliminates harmful gases and pollutants present in indoor air.
 Here are some good quality purifiers you can invest in:

-This air purifier has Wi-Fi connectivity that allows you to control it remotely using your smartphone via a companion app.
-It monitors the air quality of your home and automatically increases the strength of pthe urification process if it finds a surge in air pollutants.
+The Dyson Pure Hot + Cool Link air purifier features Wi-Fi connectivity that allows you to control it remotely using a companion app.
+It monitors the air quality of your home and automatically increases the strength of the purification process if it finds a surge in air pollutants.

-It is a unique plant-based air purifier that’s highly customizable for different environments.
-It is a perfect air purification device for health-conscious homeowners who are looking for cost-effective natural ways to keep the indoor environment clean and green.
+It is a plant-based air purifier that’s highly customizable for different environments.
+Aeris is a perfect air purification device for health-conscious homeowners who are looking for cost-effective natural ways to keep the indoor environment clean and green.